PHPOffice/PhpSpreadsheet/docs/CalculationEngine/FunctionReference/03-03-Date-and-Time-Functions.md

 ##### Return Value

 **mixed** A date/time stamp that corresponds to the given date.

-This could be a PHP timestamp value (integer), a PHP date/time object, or an Excel timestamp value (real), depending on the value of PHPExcel_Calculation_Functions::getReturnDateType().
+This could be a PHP timestamp value (integer), a PHP date/time object, or an Excel timestamp value (real), depending on the value of \PhpOffice\PhpSpreadsheet\Calculation\Functions::getReturnDateType().

 ##### Examples